 How to get here

-National Trust car park on Half Moon Common is located on Blackhill Road and can be accessed easily from the North via the A36.
-Use post code SO51 6AQ.
-Grid reference: SU 297 177.
+Use the National Trust car park on Half Moon Common, located on Blackhill Road and accessed easily from the North via the A36.
+Post code SO51 6AQ, grid reference SU 297 177.